The benefits of bundling services for Luxembourg regulated funds

 From a provider’s perspective, it’s easier for them (which means more cost efficient for you) to perform their duties when they already have all critical onboarding, static and dynamic data in house.
 They’re able to seamlessly source information from within their own organization rather than having to create and maintain channels by which to communicate with third-party service providers.

-Alan Doyle, head of strategy for U.S. Bank Global Fund Services, explains it like this: “Essentially, as your integrated partner, we will gather critical onboarding data or will otherwise interface with you once.
+Alan Doyle, head of product for U.S. Bank investment Services, explains it like this: “Essentially, as your integrated partner, we will gather critical onboarding data or will otherwise interface with you once.
 Then, we can re-purpose the same data and leverage established internal operational workflows.
 Obviously, there are cost savings as a consequence of this, which are, in turn, passed along to the client.”

 2. Point-of-contact efficiencies